ZiyuGuo99/MME-CoF/README.md

 ## 💥 News
+- **[2025.11.15]** 🔥 We update the MME-CoF results for the Wan 2.2 series and HunyuanVideo, alongside the previously reported results for the closed-source Veo 3 series, Sora 2 series, Kling, and Seedance.
+The leaderboard covering all evaluated models on the updated benchmark will be refreshed shortly.
 - **[2025.11.15]** 🔥 We expand MME-CoF to support a more comprehensive and reliable evaluation.
 Please access the updated benchmark on [🤗 [HF Datasets](https://huggingface.co/datasets/ZiyuG/MME-CoF)].
 The leaderboard will be refreshed shortly.
 - **[2025.11.04]** 🔥 We release the [evaluation code](https://github.com/ZiyuGuo99/MME-CoF?tab=readme-ov-file#-evaluation).
 - **[2025.11.03]** 🔥 We publish MME-CoF benchmark data at [[🤗 Huggingface Dataset]](https://huggingface.co/datasets/ZiyuG/MME-CoF).